tiiarautavesi/weatherapp/README.md

 # Weatherapp :sunny: :cloud: :snowflake: :sweat_drops:
-Weatherapp that uses Open Weather Map to keep you updated with the current weather in your location.
+Weatherapp uses Open Weather Map to keep you updated with the current weather in your location.
+This application is based on Marko Klemetti's application.
+You can see all the modifications I've made from the commits of this repository.

 ### How to run the app with Node.js